-In this section, we first describe unstructured network coding (UNC), common in the literature, in the context of CPR.
-We then present structured network coding (SNC), a new technique where by imposing structures on NC, one can further optimize NC specifically for video streaming in a rate-distortion manner.
+In this section, we first describe Unstructured Network Coding, common in the literature, in the context of CPR.
+We then present Structured Network Coding, a new technique where by imposing structures on NC, one can further optimize NC specifically for video streaming in a rate-distortion manner.